josephalabiwork/real-estate-company-performance-analysis/README.md

 real estate performance analysis using sql workbench and power bi
 # INTRODUCTION
 ## Real Estate Performance Analysis (2020–2025)
-This analysis provides a data-driven overview of real estate performance from 2020–2025.
+This analysis provides a data driven overview of real estate performance from 2020–2025.
 - Tracks revenue growth, transaction volumes, average sale price, and buyer base.
 - Highlights market trends and areas of strength.
 - Offers an outlook for 2025, including buyer opportunities still in the pipeline.